-If you are a big fan of the greens and nature you should stop by in the more touristy,centrally located Singapore Botanic Gardens (at no charge) and have a unwinding self-guided walk followed by a nice picnic.
+If you are a big fan of the greens and nature you should stop by in the more touristy, centrally located Singapore Botanic Gardens (at no charge) and have an unwinding self-guided walk followed by a nice picnic.

 Have a quick lunch in the Food Republic food court before you head out to the overpriced Sentosa.
 It will impress you with a great variety of the world`s best foods and fairly inexpensive.

 Opulent resorts.
 Grand hotels.
 Lavish golf courses.
-Fancy Beach Clubs.Stunning beaches and tons of fun for everyone: the Universal Studios, Trick-Eye Museum, Adventure and Waterpark, Underwater World and Aquarium, Butterfly and the Insect Kingdom.
-This is Sentosa Island, Singapore`s favorite leisure destination.
+Fancy Beach Clubs.Stunning beaches and tons of fun for everyone: the Universal Studios, Trick-Eye Museum, Adventure Cove Waterpark and Aquarium, Butterfly and the Insect Kingdom.
+This is Sentosa Island, Singapore`s favourite leisure destination.

 Remember to have a big lunch in the “mainland” of Singapore because as soon as you step onto the Island soil the prices will double

-For less crowds and lower prices try to avoid the busiest times of year, such as Singapore public holidays, important international events, etc. Also always check out for haze which is quite frequent and it can ruin all the spectacular views.
+For fewer crowds and lower prices try to avoid the busiest times of the year, such as Singapore public holidays, important international events, etc. Also always check out for haze which is quite frequent and it can ruin all the spectacular views.

 Subscribe to our email newsletter to receive useful articles and special offers.
 This monthly email is sent out on the first of every month.